dotnet/docs/docs/csharp/language-reference/keywords/where-generic-type-constraint.md

 The `where` clause may include the `notnull` constraint.
 The `notnull` constraint limits the type parameter to non-nullable types.
 That type may be a [value type](../builtin-types/value-types.md) or a non-nullable reference type.
 The `notnull` constraint is available starting in C# 8.0 for code compiled in a [`nullable enable` context](../../nullable-references.md#nullable-contexts).
 Unlike other constraints, if a type argument violates the `notnull` constraint, the compiler generates a warning instead of an error.
 Warnings are only generated in a `nullable enable` context.

 The addition of nullable reference types introduces a potential ambiguity in the meaning of `T?` in generic methods.
 If `T` is a `struct`, `T?` is the same as <xref:System.Nullable%601?displayProperty=nameWithType>.
 However, if `T` is a reference type, `T?` means that `null` is a valid value.
 The ambiguity arises because overriding methods can't include constraints.
 The new `default` constraint resolves this ambiguity.
-You'll add it when a base class declares two overloads of a method, one that specifies the `struct` constraint, and one that doesn't have either the `struct` or `class` constraint applied:
+You'll add it when a base class or interface declares two overloads of a method, one that specifies the `struct` constraint, and one that doesn't have either the `struct` or `class` constraint applied:

 :::code language="csharp" source="snippets/GenericWhereContraints.cs" ID="BaseClass":::

-You use the `default` constraint to specify that your derived class overrides the method without the constraint:
+You use the `default` constraint to specify that your derived class overrides the method without the constraint in your derived class, or explicit interface implementation:

 :::code language="csharp" source="snippets/GenericWhereContraints.cs" ID="DerivedClass":::